• Skip to main content

 4-5.
 Pour the mixture into a large saucepan and bring up to simmer over medium-high heat, stirring often.
 Once it starts to steam, reduce to medium heat.

-Continue to cook, constantly stirring, until the custard has thickened enough to stick to a spoon.
+Continue to cook, constantly stirring, until the custard has thickened to your liking.
+This step should take 10-15 minutes when done slowly.
+Please note that the pudding will not thicken anymore than in this step.
 Once thickened, immediately remove from heat and whisk in the butter and vanilla.
 Set aside.

 picture collage with steps 6 and 7 for banana pudding